Chris Dyson

 Christopher Dyson (born February 24, 1978) is an American professional racing driver who competed in the American Le Mans Series for Dyson Racing from 2002 to 2013.
 He is currently competing in the Trans-Am Series in the TA class under the CD Racing banner where he just clinched his third consecutive TA championship (2021-2023).
 The son of team owner Rob Dyson, Chris is a two-time ALMS champion, having taken the LMP675 Drivers title in 2003 and earning the LMP1 Championship in 2011.
 He is the Vice President and Sporting Director of Dyson Racing.

 Racing career

 Early career

 Dyson began his racing career at the age of 17, competing in the Skip Barber Formula Dodge championship at Lime Rock Park.

 Dyson drove in seven Atlantic Championship races in 2004 and 2005, earning a best finish of 4th at Long Beach in 2005.

 Grand-Am

 Dyson made his professional racing debut in the 2001 Grand American Road Racing Championship season, driving a Riley & Scott Mk III in the final two races of the season.
 In 2002, he finished second in the Grand-Am SRP1 points, winning five races.

-He has since made sporadic starts in the Rolex Sports Car Series and Continental Tire Sports Car Challenge.
+Dyson has since made sporadic starts in the Rolex Sports Car Series and Continental Tire Sports Car Challenge.